jjranalli/nightwind/README.md

 Nightwind relies on a fixed **'nightwind' class** to manage transitions, and a toggled **'dark' class** applied on a top level element in the DOM, typically the root element.

-You can define your own functions to manage the dark mode, or use the helper functions included in 'nightwind/helper.js' to get started right away.
+You can define your own functions to manage the dark mode (or check the [examples](#examples) below), or use the helper functions included in 'nightwind/helper.js' to get started right away.

 By default, the helper functions prevent [the dreaded flicker of light mode](https://www.joshwcomeau.com/react/dark-mode/#our-first-hurdle) and allow the chosen color mode to persist on update.